• Skip to primary navigation

 The options for what to serve with this dish are almost endless, and you can pair this with your favorite proteins, fresh vegetables or salads.

-Baked or Oven Fried Chicken: Buttermilk Chicken Tenders or Dutch Oven Chicken are wonderful chicken options to serve with this recipe.
+Baked or Oven-Fried Chicken: Buttermilk Chicken Tenders or Dutch Oven Chicken are wonderful chicken recipes to serve with this recipe.

 Salads: Once you've picked out your protein, add a few salads on the side and you'll have the entire menu good to go.
-Both Old Fashioned Pea Salad and Crunchy Cole Slaw are delicious together with Twice-Baked Mashed Potatoes.
+Both English Pea Salad and Crunchy Cole Slaw are delicious.

 🥔 More Recipes with Potatoes